Chromium(II) hydride: Nomenclature

+Structure and properties

 Monomer

 The chromium(II) hydride monomer, is both thermodynamically and kinetically unstable towards autopolymerization at ambient temperature, and so cannot be concentrated.
 Nevertheless, molecules of CrH2 and Cr2H4 have been isolated in solid gas matrices.

-Cr is the second simplest molecular chromium hydride (after Chromium(I) hydride).
-In the presence of pure hydrogen, dihydridochromium readily converts to bis(dihydrogen)dihydridochromium, CrH_{2}(H_{2})_{2} in an exothermic reaction.

-Properties

-Structure
+Dimer

 In diluted CrH_{2}, the molecules are known to oligomerise forming at least Cr_{2}H_{4} (dimers), being connected by covalent bonds.
 The dissociation enthalpy of the dimer is estimated to be 121 kJ mol^{−1}.
 CrH_{2} is bent, and is weakly repulsive to one hydrogen molecule, but attractive to two molecules of hydrogen.
 The bond angle is 118±5°.
 The stretching force constant is 1.64 mdyn / Å. The dimer has a distorted rhombus structure with C_{2h} symmetry.

 Production

 The dimer is produced synthetically by hydrogenation.
 In this process, chromium and hydrogen react according to the reaction: